Long QT syndrome: Treatment

 Those diagnosed with LQTS are usually advised to avoid drugs that can prolong the QT interval further or lower the threshold for TDP, lists of which can be found in public access online databases.
 In addition to this, two intervention options are known for individuals with LQTS: arrhythmia prevention and arrhythmia termination.

 Arrhythmia prevention

 Arrhythmia suppression involves the use of medications or surgical procedures that attack the underlying cause of the arrhythmias associated with LQTS.
 Since the cause of arrhythmias in LQTS is early afterdepolarizations (EADs), and they are increased in states of adrenergic stimulation, steps can be taken to blunt adrenergic stimulation in these individuals.
 These include administration of beta receptor blocking agents, which decreases the risk of stress-induced arrhythmias.
 Nadolol, a powerful non-selective beta blocker, has been shown to reduce the arrhythmic risk in all three main genotypes (LQT1, LQT2, and LQT3).

-Genotype and QT interval duration are independent predictors of recurrence of life-threatening events during beta-blocker therapy.
-To be specific, the presence of QTc >500 ms and LQT2 and LQT3 genotype are associated with the highest incidence of recurrence.
-In these patients, primary prevention with use of implantable cardioverter-defibrillators can be considered.
+Genotype and QT interval duration are independent predictors of recurrence of life-threatening events.